 In the final meeting of the 2021-22 academic year, Stanford’s Board of Trustees approved the establishment of the Oceans Department in the Stanford Doerr School of Sustainability that launches on Sept.
-1. Trustees also heard a report on the department name change of the Energy Resources Engineering Department – currently within the School of Earth, Energy & Environmental Sciences (Stanford Earth) – to the Energy Science and Engineering Department in the Stanford Doerr School of Sustainability.
+1. Trustees also heard a report on the department name change of the Energy Resources Engineering Department – currently within the School of Earth, Energy & Environmental Sciences (Stanford Earth) – to the Energy Science & Engineering Department in the Stanford Doerr School of Sustainability.
 That renaming reflects new members joining the department and an expanded scope and mission.

 The approvals mark the first named new department within the school, which has undergone extensive structural planning since it was announced in 2020.
 The new and expanded departments come at critical time for both fields in terms of their role in supporting a sustainable planet and its inhabitants.
 Both departments will work closely with the Precourt Institute for Energy and the Stanford Woods Institute for the Environment, and their associated centers and programs, to ensure deep engagement across campus.